mathbalon/mathbalon/README.md

 <br />

 ----------------

-Graduating in Computer Science at Federal University of Amazonas.

 During college I had experience with projects related to machine learning and natural language processing.
 I was part of the Academic Center for Computer Science (CACICOM) for two years as the Sports Director and I volunteered as an instructor in the freshman level in Introduction to Calculus and Introduction to C programming language.